 “Military juntas are rare in the modern world,” a professor at Berkeley said in lecture.
-“If you’re currently living under one, then you should realise that it isn’t normal.”
-As someone from Thailand, it was hard not to think about those words as someone living under a military junta, that apparently rare species of government.
+“If you’re currently living under one, then you should realize that it isn’t normal.”
+As someone from Thailand, it was hard not to think about those words, with Thailand still ruled by that apparently rare species of government.

 The statement is debatable; many countries, even if they are not overt military governments, are dictatorships that remain in power due to the consent of the armed forces, or retain substantial military influence in politics.
 But the fact that Thailand is under the grip of a junta is still worth thinking about.
 The natural question to be raised, of course, is why?

 Where many other Asian countries of comparable levels of development has successfully democratized, Thailand seems most prone to regress to authoritarianism.
 Indeed, Thailand in the 21st century has been marked by seemingly interminable political conflict and division.
 Colour-coded protests, blood on the streets, military coups, court decisions that toppled prime ministers: for almost twenty years, Thailand has staged political drama of every kind.
 What really happened?
 Few mention it now, but Thailand in the late 1990s had undergone an unprecedented level of democratization.
 Thailand in 2018 is in the fifth year of rule by a military junta.

 How did this country’s politics go so terribly astray?

 Last year, I wrote The Story of Thai Democracy, a history of democratic Thailand from its earliest beginnings under absolutist rule to the 2014 coup.
 I still believe it is crucial to understand the history of Thailand since 1932; only by gaining an understanding of the fundamental underpinnings and flaws of Thai democracy do we have any hope of fixing it.